-Along with the Grand-Place, the Atomium is one of Brussels’ many tourist attractions.
-One of the city’s symbols, the Atomium was built for the 1958 Universal Exhibition and continues to impress with its magnified representation of an elemental iron crystal.
-Located in Laeken, the Atomium is full of surprising anecdotes, some of which we’d like to share with you.
+Along with the Grand Place, the Atomium is one of the many attractions in the city of Brussels for tourists.
+As one of the city’s symbols, the Atomium was built for the 1958 World’s Fair and continues to impress with its magnified representation of an iron atom.
+Located in Laeken, the Atomium is full of surprising facts: here are a few of them.

 165 billion

-That’s the rate of enlargement of the elementary iron crystal that the Atomium represents: enlarged no less than 165 billion times!
-Looking at the size of the monument, there’s no doubt about it: it’s 102 metres high!
-Its nine 18-meter-diameter spheres (only six spheres are accessible to the public) are interconnected by 20 different tubes and were originally covered in aluminum!
-Quite a feat for its time!
+That’s the scale at which the Atomium represents the basic iron crystal: magnified no less than 165 billion times!
+Looking at the monument’s size, there’s no doubt about it: it stands 102 meters tall!
+Its nine spheres, each 18 meters in diameter (only six are open to the public), are connected by 20 different tubes and were originally covered in aluminum!
+A feat of engineering for its time!

 A lightning-fast elevator

-At the time, the elevator inside the central tube was one of the fastest in the world!
-In just 23 seconds, it could lift some twenty people to the top of the building!
-As for the monument’s escalators, they are still among the longest in Europe: the longest measures 35 metres!
-Beware of vertigo…
+Back then, the elevator inside the central tube was among the fastest in the world!
+In just 23 seconds, it could take about twenty people to the top of the building!
+The monument’s escalators, meanwhile, remain among the longest in Europe: the longest one measures 35 meters!
+Watch out for vertigo…

-Like the Eiffel Tower in Paris, the Atomium was never meant to survive its own World’s Fair.
-All in all, the monument should have remained in its original location for six months.
-However, in view of its growing success, the demolition project was postponed year after year (notably in 1990, when renovation appeared more than necessary) before finally being abandoned.
+Just like the Eiffel Tower in Paris, the Atomium wasn’t supposed to survive its own World’s Fair.
+In total, the monument was supposed to remain at its original site for six months.
+But in the face of its growing success, the demolition plan was postponed year after year (notably in 1990, when a renovation seemed more than necessary) before finally being abandoned.

-And with good reason: to celebrate the renovation of its structure in 2006, a commemorative two-euro coin was created bearing the features of the monument!
-Collectors beware…
+And for good reason: to celebrate the renovation of the structure in 2006, a commemorative two-euro coin was created featuring the monument!
+Collectors, take note…

 A “bizarre” monument

-CNN International said it all!
-In 2013, the American news channel ranked the Atomium as one of Europe’s “weirdest” monuments, ahead of Lithuania’s Banknote Building and Barcelona’s Casa Milà.
+CNN International said so!
+In 2013, the American news network ranked the Atomium as the “weirdest” monument in Europe, ahead of the Banknote Building in Lithuania and Casa Milà in Barcelona.
 Do you think the Atomium is weird?